miarma-corporation/server-docker/README.md

 This project encapsulates the nQuake server inside an Ubuntu 16.04 docker image and provides helper scripts that make starting and stopping the containers very easy.

 When the containers are started, configuration files are linked to the `conf/server` folder inside the repository.
-These can then be altered as long as the server containers are restarted (currently by stopping and starting them using the helper scripts).
+These can then be altered as long as the server containers are restarted (using the `scripts/restart.sh` script).

 ### Building docker image